z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 <CodeDescPanel>
 <div>

 Stashbox can resolve a particular dependency based on its context.
-This context is typically the reflected type information of the dependency, its usage, and the type it gets injected into.
+This context is typically the reflected type of dependency, its usage, and the type it gets injected into.

 - **Attribute**: you can filter on constructor, method, property, or field attributes to select the desired dependency for your service.
-In contrast to the `Dependency` attribute, this configuration method doesn't tie your application to Stashbox because you can use your attributes.
+In contrast to the `Dependency` attribute, this configuration doesn't tie your application to Stashbox because you use your own attributes.

 - **Parent type**: you can filter on what type the given service is injected into.

 - **Resolution path**: similar to the parent type and attribute condition but extended with inheritance.
 You can set that the given service is only usable in a type's resolution path.
-This means that each direct and sub-dependency of the selected type must use the given service as dependency.
+This means that each direct and sub-dependency of the selected type must use the provided service as a dependency.

-- **Custom**: with this, you can build your own selection logic based on the passed contextual type information.
+- **Custom**: with this, you can build your own selection logic based on the given contextual type information.

 </div>
 <div>